sam-b-rose/use-emoji/README.md

 const Example = () => {
-  const newEmoji = useEmoji()   // returns a new random emoji on each rerender const sameEmoji = useEmoji()  // returns a the same random emoji on each rerender return (
+  const newEmoji = useEmoji()   // returns a new random emoji on each rerender const sameEmoji = useSameEmoji()  // returns a the same random emoji on each rerender return (
     <div>{newEmoji}</div>
     <div>{sameEmoji}</div>